ndrslmpk/ai-stuff/001_pytorch_basics/README.md

 I am using this repository to collect some concepts and later on realize some initial project ideas like an object detector for my webcam.

+Currently I am using some of those abbrevations to sign my files
+- `hf` uses hugging-face
+- `fm` says that it is about foundational models

 # Knowledge